ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Optionally, a positive integer N\_MAX, if the Authorization Server supports diff queries of the TRL resource (see {{ssec-trl-diff-query}}).

-After the registration procedure is finished, the administrator or registered device can send a GET request to the TRL resource, including the CoAP Observe option set to 0 (register), in order to start an observation of the TRL resource at the Authorization Server as per {{Section 3.1 of RFC7641}}.
+After the registration procedure is finished, the administrator or registered device can send a GET request to the TRL resource, including the CoAP Observe Option set to 0 (register), in order to start an observation of the TRL resource at the Authorization Server as per {{Section 3.1 of RFC7641}}.
 The GET request can express the wish for a full query (see {{ssec-trl-full-query}}) or a diff query (see {{ssec-trl-diff-query}}) of the TRL.

-In case the request is successfully processed, the Authorization Server replies with a response specifying the CoAP response code 2.05 (Content) and including the CoAP Observe option.
-The payload of the response is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the GET yielded the execution of a full query or a diff query of the TRL, respectively.
+In case the request is successfully processed, the Authorization Server replies with a response specifying the CoAP response code 2.05 (Content) and including the CoAP Observe Option.
+The payload of the response is formatted as defined in {{ssec-trl-full-query}} or in {{ssec-trl-diff-query}}, in case the GET request yielded the execution of a full query or a diff query of the TRL, respectively.

 Further details about the registration process at the Authorization Server are out of scope for this specification.
 Note that the registration process is also out of the scope of the ACE framework for Authentication and Authorization (see {{Section 5.5 of I-D.ietf-ace-oauth-authz}}).